In addition to our behavioural consultation service, we also offer 'Reactive Dog' courses for those dogs that have issues around other dogs.

 After the course you will be invited to join our reactive dog graduates group on Facebook, this allows you to meet up with other owners and their reactive dogs on walks to help with your dogs progress.
 Via this group you can access further training sessions and our RD agility group.

-Now taking bookings for our next course starting July 12th at 11am
+Now taking bookings for our next courses starting August 16th at 2pm and September 13th at 2pm

-Please note, covid-19 has meant some small changes to the class, including one client per dog, to keep to less than six people 'gathering'
+Please note, covid-19 has meant some small changes to the class, including our instructors not being able to handle your dog.